Student/Parent Handbook

 Student Use of the Mobile Device

-• A student is to notify the instructor or a staff member immediately upon returning to school whenever he/she comes across information, messages or website posts that are inappropriate, dangerous or threatening.
+A student is to notify the instructor or a staff member immediately upon returning to school whenever they come across information, messages or website posts that are inappropriate, dangerous or threatening.

-• A student is to notify the instructor or technology coordinator if he/she becomes aware of an internet security problem immediately upon returning to school.
+- A student is to notify the instructor or technology coordinator if they become aware of an internet security problem immediately upon returning to school.

 Stolen, lost or damaged mobile devices